mfgallagher/ProfileMockup/README.md

 which should open a browser window on http://localhost:19002/.
 From here, you can choose to run on an iOS simulator, which will open the Simulator Application on MacOS.
-This project uses Expo, a tool to develop and build mobile applications across multiple platforms easily.
 To view this project on a physical mobile device, you can install the Expo Go Application, and scan the QRcode that appears once the site is running locally.
 For this to work correctly, the mobile device must be connected to the same